-On behalf of the administration, faculty, staff, current students, and Ph.D. program alumni, I welcome you to the School of Social Work and to your doctoral education.
-I am pleased to have you here with us and look forward to working with you over the coming years while you complete your degree.
+On behalf of the administration, faculty, staff, current students, and Ph.D. program alumni, I welcome you to the School of Social Work and to your doctoral education experience.
+I am excited to have you here with us and look forward to working with you over the coming years while you embark on this new chapter in your life.

 Founded in 1968, the University of Denver School of Social Work Ph.D.
-Program has produced 176 graduates, most of whom have gone on to assume leadership positions in academia, in government, and in research institutions.
-I believe that your years with our program will probably be the most intellectually challenging years of your life so far, and for most of us doctoral education has proven to be a powerful educational experience that lasts a lifetime.
+Program is one of the oldest doctoral social work programs in the U.S. and has produced 180 graduates, most of whom have gone on to assume leadership positions in academia, in government, and in research institutions.
+I hope that the time you spend in our program will challenge you intellectually to deepen your thinking as an emerging social work scholar so you too can take your place among the leaders in our chosen profession.